jacklc3/boing/README.md

 # boing

-A FLutter based project.
+A Flutter-based project designed to facilitate bumping into friends while travelling overseas.
+Once connected, it will notify you if you happen to be in the same city as your friend while abroad.

 ## Next steps

-- [ ] Add signup integration with Google, Apple etc. profiles
-- [ ] Prevent users from friend requesting ffriends
+- [ ] Make QR code scanner independent of UID
-- [ ] Add manual friend request option
+- [ ] Add notifications and simple messaging
-- [ ] Add settings page
+- [ ] Add user profile images
-- [ ] Add deleting friends
+- [ ] Add ability to disable notifications in certain cities (i.e. one's hometown)